material-motion/material-motion/concepts/patterns.md

 >
 > In an alternate universe, FadeInActor might directly implement the necessary interpolation.
 >
-> Good Actors will take special consideration for the performance of their execution.
+> Good Actors will consider the runtime performance of their execution.

 **Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.